Hohhot

-Hohhot, formerly known as Kweisui or Guisui, is the capital of Inner Mongolia in the north of the People's Republic of China, serving as the region's administrative, economic and cultural center.
-Its population was 3,446,100 inhabitants as of the 2020 census, of whom 2,944,889 lived in the metropolitan area consisting of 4 urban districts (including Hohhot Economic and Development Zone) plus the Tümed Left Banner.
+Hohhot, formerly known as Kweisui, is the capital and largest city of Inner Mongolia in the north of the People's Republic of China, serving as the region's administrative, economic and cultural center.
+Its population was 3,446,100 inhabitants as of the 2020 census, of whom 2,944,889 lived in the metropolitan area consisting of 4 urban districts (including Hohhot Economic and Development Zone) plus the Tumed Left Banner.

 The name of the city in Mongolian means "Blue City", although it is also wrongly referred to as the "Green City."
 The color blue in Mongol culture is associated with the sky, eternity and purity.
-In Chinese, the name can be translated as Qīng Chéng (青城 (Blue/Green City)) The name has also been variously romanized as Kokotan, Kokutan, Kuku-hoton, Huhohaot'e, Huhehot, Huhot, or Köke qota.
+In Chinese, the name can be translated as Qīng Chéng (青城 (Blue/Green City)) The name has also been variously romanized as Kokotan, Kokutan, Kuku-hoton, Huhohaot'e, Huhehot, Huhhot, Huhot, or Köke qota.

-The city is a seat of the Inner Mongolia University, the largest regional comprehensive university and the only 211 Project University in Inner Mongolia.
+The city is a seat of the Inner Mongolia University, the largest regional comprehensive university and was the only 211 Project University in Inner Mongolia.

 History

 Early history

 Yunzhong Commandery (雲中郡) was a historical commandery of China.
 Its territories were between the Great Wall and Yin Mountains, and correspond to part of modern-day Hohhot, Baotou and Ulanqab prefectures in Inner Mongolia.
 The central city of Yunzhong was in the suburbs of today's Hohhot.

 The commandery was created during King Wuling of Zhao's reign after a successful campaign against the Linhu (林胡) and Loufan (樓煩) peoples.
 After the establishment of Qin and Han dynasty, the commandery became the frontier between Han and the Xiongnu.
 In early Han dynasty, the region saw frequent Xiongnu raids.
 However, from Emperor Wu's reign onwards, it became an important base of military operations in the wars against the Xiongnu.
 In 127 BC, it was from Yunzhong that General Wei Qing led a 40,000-men strong cavalry force and conquered the modern Hetao and Ordos regions.

 In 2 AD, the commandery administered 11 counties, namely Yunzhong (雲中), Xianyang (咸陽), Taolin (陶林), Zhenling (楨陵), Duhe (犢和), Shaling (沙陵), Yuanyang (原陽), Shanan (沙南), Beiyu (北輿), Wuquan (武泉) and Yangshou (陽壽).
 The population totaled 38,303 households, or 173,270 people.
 During Eastern Han, 3 counties were abolished, while 3 new counties were added from Dingxiang Commandery.
 In 140 AD, the population was 5,351 households, or a population of 26,430.
 Toward the late Han dynasty, the area's population decreased sharply as residents fled from invading northern nomadic peoples, and the commandery was dissolved.

-The Tuoba chieftain Gui (called Tuoba Gui) was able to refound the Dai empire in 386.
+The Tuoba chieftain Gui (called Tuoba Gui) was able to refound the Dai empire in 386, and later renamed his state to Wei.
 From his capital at Shengle (near modern Helingeer).
 His descendants would, step by step, conquer the north of China, divide the Later Yan realm into two parts, and subdue the Xia (407–431), the Later Qin (384–417) and the many Liang and Yan empires.